m3lnn/srya/content/about.md

 ## Hi, I'm Shaurya

 I'm a Software Designer and Creative Technologist currently working as a UX Lead at Wongdoody.
-I believe software is one of the most malleable creative mediums we have, and I'm constantly exploring its boundaries.

 ## Background